DiKoshA3/Rostelecom-Information-Technologies/README.md

 To start testing, you need to click "run".
 A website was used to generate a temporary email address. www.1secmail.com

-The project contains two folders __pages__ and __tests__, as well as files conftest.py and pytest.ini.
+The project contains files:

-* conftest.py - a fixture for working with the browser.
+* conftest.py - a fixture for working with the browser;

-* pytest.ini markers for parameterization.
+* pytest.ini markers for parameterization;

-The __pages__ folder contains the following files:

 * registration_email.py - GET requests to a virtual mailbox to receive a valid email address and a code for registering on the website and password recovery;